shawnmckinney/apache-fortress-quickstart/README.md

  # Use value from [Set Hostname Entry]:
  host=localhost

+ # OpenLDAP defaults to this, natively:
+ # port=389
- # OpenLDAP defaults to this:
+ # OpenLDAP in Docker defaults to this:
- port=389
+ port=32768

  # These credentials are used for read/write access to all nodes under suffix:
  admin.user=cn=Manager,dc=example,dc=com